 Conclude the research, development, and documentation of the business plan.
 Focuses on financial management, including revenue, expenses, inventory, equity and debt, and financing through the use of integrated spreadsheets.
-Prerequisite: ENT150B with a grade of C or better; and basic mastery of Excel; or consent of instructor.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher); and completion of ENT150B; and basic mastery of Excel; or consent of instructor.
+(All prerequisite courses must be completed with a grade of C or better.)
 F, W, Sp, Su